rachsc/VCF-data-manipulation/README.md

 ```

 ### Upload VCF file
-Now, open your web browser and we are going to upload a vcf.gz file to populate django´s database.
+Now, open your web browser and we are going to upload a vcf.gz file to populate django´s database with the first 5 “CHROM,POS,ID,REF,ALT“ fields available on the VCF.
 In your browser type:
 ```
 http://127.0.0.1:8000/upload/
 ```